-NEWPORT BEACH, Calif. — ADOMANI, Inc. (ADOM), a provider of advanced zero-emission and hybrid vehicle drivetrain solutions, and purpose built electric vehicles announced that ADOMANI CEO, Jim Reynolds and Vice President Kevin Kanning recently met in San Francisco with an official economic development delegation from Nantong, China to discuss and reaffirm ADOMANI’s potential market expansion in China.
+NEWPORT BEACH, Calif. — Adomani, Inc. (ADOM), a provider of advanced zero-emission and hybrid vehicle drivetrain solutions, and purpose-built electric vehicles announced that Adomani CEO, Jim Reynolds and VP Kevin Kanning recently met in San Francisco with an official economic development delegation from Nantong, China, to discuss and reaffirm Adomani’s potential market expansion in China.

-ADOMANI, Inc. (ADOM) is a provider of zero-emission electric and hybrid vehicles and replacement drivetrains that is focused on reducing the total cost of vehicle ownership.
-ADOMANI helps fleet operators unlock the benefits of green technology and address the challenges of traditional fuel price instability and local, state and federal environmental regulatory compliance.
-ADOMANI designs, manufactures and installs advanced zero-emission electric and hybrid drivetrain systems for use in new school buses and medium to heavy-duty commercial fleet vehicles.
+Adomani is a provider of zero-emission electric and hybrid vehicles and replacement drivetrains that is focused on reducing the total cost of vehicle ownership.
+Adomani helps fleet operators unlock the benefits of green technology and address the challenges of traditional fuel price instability and local, state and federal environmental regulatory compliance.
+Adomani designs, manufactures and installs advanced zero-emission electric and hybrid drivetrain systems for use in new school buses and medium to heavy-duty commercial fleet vehicles.